1. Email Marketing

 This email is from Orangewood, a guitar brand, and if you want to see a rather simple Black Friday, this is it.

-Another good example of Black Friday email is by Google.
+Another good example of a Black Friday email is by Google.
 This email was the last one in their Black Friday email sequence.
-Having a post sale email helps capture customers who probably missed your previous email.
+Having a post-sale email helps capture customers who may have missed your previous emails.

 Black Friday email marketing tips